Hydrodynamic representation and Energy Balance for Dirac and Weyl fermions in curved space-times: Introduction

 Many examples of fermion particles in strong gravitational fields can be found in nature.
 Indeed, the curvature of space-time plays an important role in a neutron star, in the early Universe, or in a fermion cloud (e.g. a dark matter halo) in the vicinity of a black hole.
 We need to develop a general framework to identify what are the different energy contributions in such systems.
 In this work we use the geometrical decomposition of the metric in 3+1 slices and the tetrad formalism to study the particle spin in an arbitrary space-time.
 We define the gamma matrices in curved space-times and derive the generalized Dirac and Weyl equations.
 Then, using the Madelung transformation, we introduce a hydrodynamic representation of the Dirac and Weyl spinors.
 This hydrodynamic representation can help us to describe the fermionic system in a general framework.
+We can highlight that this description is convenient because it is easier to make a physical interpretation, since the hydrodynamic representation is given in some variable such as number of particles, speed, potential or energy.
+In fact, a non-obvious result is the energy balance equation, which is the first law of thermodynamics, which comes from the Dirac equation with the Madelung transformation for spinors.
+Although the equations obtained from this representation are more complicated than in the usual way, it can help us to have a closer answer for interpretations of quantum theory, for example, the de Broglie-Bohm interpretation\cite{Bohm:1951xw,Bohm:1951xx,Bohm:1966sei}.
+In addition, we can compare the hydrodynamics and energy balance in different frames for classical and quantum particles, as well as spin and spinless particles, such as bosons and fermions.